MiniFate/MiniFate/_chapters/01-introduction.md

 MiniFate is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
 Everyone has the same goals: telling a good story and having a good time.
-MiniFate uses _Aspects_ to help the players communicate their understanding of the world.

 ## Game Materials